alberttuwan1/Session10/README.md

 # Session10
-The creator fully realized that the data inserted in this database is based on real person/object and the creator doesn't have any regret doing that.
-If you are one of the person/owner of the object and you mind about it, please contact the creator at: you surely know my contact.
+The creator fully realized that the data inserted in this database is based on real people/objects, and has no regrets about doing so.
+If you are the person/owner of the object and mind about it, please contact the creator at: you certainly know my contact information.